-In the upcoming year, the trend of incentives and reimbursements is going to increase as the quality reporting is supposed to improve via MIPS Value Pathways (MVPs).
-MVPs will be operational from next year.
+The trend of incentives and reimbursements is going to increase as the quality reporting is supposed to improve via MIPS Value Pathways (MVPs).
+In fact, MVPs are going to add to the momentum of MIPS quality reporting.

 MVPs – A Chance to Succeed for Everyone

-In order to translate practice’s expertise in the true sense, we must adopt MVPs.
-Small medical practices and medical facilities in rural areas irrespective of their operational size can earn rewards for their rendered services.
+In order to translate our medical expertise in the true sense, we must adopt MVPs.
+Small medical practices and medical facilities in rural areas irrespective of their operational size can earn rewards for rendered services.
 Seeing the numerous benefits of the MIPS program, rural medical facilities are participating more and more each year.
 Statistics show that there was a rise of four percent in QPP MIPS participation from 2017 to 2018.
+However, the participation turnout for small and rural practices was much less than that of large practices.

 The Report Card for MIPS 2018